Exploring how many calories you burn in a sauna reveals an intriguing aspect of wellness routines that goes beyond mere relaxation.

 How do saunas burn calories?

 Saunas make you sweat by heating your body.
 Your heart works harder to pump blood to the skin's surface as it tries to cool down.
 This increases your heart rate, just like when you exercise.
 When your heart beats faster, your body uses more energy and burns more calories.
+Tools like a sauna calorie calculator can help track this energy expenditure.

 Sitting in a sauna causes a rise in core temperature.
 To manage this heat, the body has to work hard.
 It pumps more blood and uses up oxygen at a quicker pace.
 This process needs energy, and burning energy means using calories.
 So, being in a sauna can help burn some extra calories, along with other health benefits.
+Using a sauna calories calculator can help you better understand the amount burned during a session.

 According to researcher Dean, using a sauna leads to considerable sweating, and the act of sweating demands energy expenditure.
 A commonly referenced estimate indicates that losing 500 grams of sweat during a sauna session could use up about 300 kcal, although this number may fluctuate.
+A sauna calorie calculator can make these estimates more personalized.

 The Role of Basal Metabolic Rate in Burning Calories in a Sauna